DanchikRaw/gg-pharm/README.md

+# Description
-# A simple multilingual landing page on Laravel.
+A simple multilingual landing page on Laravel.